 The two Victorian clubs struggled on, each with annual memberships of around 60 or 70 owners, until late in 1994 when a core of people on both sides met for initial discussions which cleared the way for more formal merger talks that culminated in a joint meeting of the clubs at Trawool, in the heart of some perfect MX-5 country north of Melbourne, in July 1995.
 This meeting resulted in the new, united “Mazda MX-5 Club of Victoria Inc”, with Lindsey Howatt as president.

-This new enthusiasm, combined with Mazda’s release of more limited edition versions of the roadster, the 1998 release of the “new” model, and more “pre-loved” models being available to a broader market, led to more people joining the club … and, importantly, staying with the club.
+This new enthusiasm, combined with Mazda’s release of more limited edition versions of the roadster, the 1998 release of the “new” NB model, and more “pre-loved” models being available to a broader market, led to more people joining the Club … and, importantly, staying with the Club.
 Membership in 2000-2001 reached 281, and shows signs of being up around 300 again this year.

 The toils of the committees over the years has resulted in a privileged few being rewarded with Life Membership.
-The first was Margaret Cemm, recognised for her hard work in establishing the first club, with former presidents Michael Cemm, David Henry and Ian Morris, and 12-year stalwart Murray Finlay following.
+The first was Margaret Cemm, recognised for her hard work in establishing the first club, with former presidents Michael Cemm, David Henry, 12-year stalwart Murray Finlay and then Ian Morris following.